 Yes.
 Each server comes with an internal IP address that is used to communicate between servers.
 The traffic that flows over this interface (eth1) on your server is unmetered and is not billed.
 This network is also referred to as ServiceNet.
 ServiceNet is an internal only, multi-tenant network connection within each Rackspace datacenter.
 ServiceNet IPs are not accessible from the public Internet and are local per datacenter.

 Yes.
 For more informaton on the IP request process, see Requesting Additional IPv4 Addresses for First and Next Generation Cloud Servers.

 As a Cloud Servers customer, you have access to create both on-demand images and scheduled images of your cloud server.
 All Cloud Server images will be stored in your Cloud Files account.
 This enables you to keep these images even after the Cloud Server they were created on is deleted.
 It also allows the flexibility to create an unlimited number of on-demand images of your Cloud Server.
 All Cloud Server images can be used to create new Cloud Servers or restore an existing Cloud Server.
 For details, see Creating an Image of Your Performance Flavor Server with the Control Panel.

 For more information about creating a server from an image, see How to Create a Server from an Image.

-Yes, via an Ajax web terminal accessible through the Control Panel, under the section 'Actions for this Server'.
 Note: Console access is via a secure HTTP connection which is different connection from the traditional way to connect via SSH for Linux or RDP for Windows.
 Console can be a useful troubleshooting tool if your server is unresponsive or you have locked yourself out.

 Yes.
 All Cloud Servers can perform both soft (reset button) and hard (power cycle) reboots.
 These are performed instantly and handled via the Cloud Server Control Panel.